 \begin{definition}[\citealp{cheung2005coherence}] A time-to-event design $\A$ is \emph{coherent} if (1) for any $\tau, \tau' > 0$,

 and (2) for any $\tau > 0$,

 \end{definition}

 \cite{cheung2005coherence} showed that the TITE-CRM design is coherent if the weight $\rho(v_i \mid z_i, \bxi)$ is continuous and nondecreasing in $v_i$, which is automatically satisfied under the proposed construction of $\rho$ (see Equation \ref{eq:rho}).
 In contrast, interval-based and curve-free designs only use observations at the current dose to make dose-finding decisions thus may be incoherent in the sense of Definition \ref{def:coherence}.
 For example, consider target DLT rate $p^* = 0.2$.
 Assume for two adjacent patients, the sequences of dose assignments $\bz = (2, 1)$ and DLT outcomes $\by = (1, 0)$.
 Using the BOIN or TITE-BOIN design with default hyperparameters, the 3rd patient is assigned to dose level 2.
 Suppose by the time the 4th patient is enrolled, the 3rd patient has finished DLT assessment with no event.
 However, since the empirical DLT rate at dose 2 is 0.5, the 4th patient would be assigned to dose 1.
-In other words, no toxicity occurs between the enrollment of patients 3 and 4, but the dose level de-escalates from 2 to 1, which is incoherent.
+In other words, no toxicity occurs after the enrollment of patient 3, but the dose level de-escalates from 2 to 1, which is incoherent.
+See Figure \ref{fig:coherence}.
 This is because information at different dose levels is used to make the dose assignments for patients 3 and 4.

-To avoid incoherent dose-finding decisions for interval-based and curve-free designs, one may impose ad-hoc rules (such as those in Section \ref{sec:practical}).
+To avoid incoherent dose-finding decisions for interval-based and curve-free designs, one may impose coherence as an ad-hoc safety rule.
 On the other hand, one may still think such decisions are reasonable and consider alternative coherence conditions for interval-based and curve-free designs, such as the condition given below. \begin{definition}[Interval coherence] An interval-based and curve-free time-to-event design is interval coherent if (1) for any $\tau, \tau' > 0$, if the currently-administrated doses just prior to $\tau$ and $\tau + \tau'$ are the same (denoted by $d$), then

 and (2) for any $\tau > 0$, suppose the currently-administrated doses just prior to $\tau$ is $d$, then

 if the currently-administrated doses just prior to $\tau + \tau'$ is also $d$. \end{definition}